top of page

 1) Competitive tension can push the price up

-Auctions are designed to turn buyer interest into buyer competition.
+Auctions are designed to turn buyer interests into buyer competition.
 When multiple bidders are emotionally invested, price becomes less about “valuation” and more about "egos" and “winning.”

 • Family homes in strong school zones